apache/pekko-projection/docs/src/main/paradox/cassandra.md

 ## Dependencies

-To use the Cassandra module of Akka Projections add the following dependency in your project:
+To use the Cassandra module of Apache Pekko Projections add the following dependency in your project:

 @@dependency [sbt,Maven,Gradle] {
   group=org.apache.pekko